Free temporary Serbia phone number to receive SMS online (+381)

 › Are these real Serbian mobile numbers?

-› Can someone read my messages on a free line?
+› Can someone read my messages on a free number?

 › Can I reuse the same number later?